-Itaú's principal source of funding is deposits.
-Deposits include non-interest bearing demand deposits, interest bearing savings account deposits, time deposit certificates sold to customers and interbank deposits from financial institutions.
-As of December 31, 2013, total deposits amounted to approximately R\$274,3billion, representing 37.9% of Itaú's total funding.
+Itaú's main sources of funding are our deposits, which are split into demand deposits, savings deposits, time deposits and interbank deposits.
+As of December 31, 2014, total deposits were R\$294,773 million, which represented 37.8% of total funding.

-Itaú also acts as an on-lender through a program in which it borrows funds from the Brazilian Development Bank ("BNDES") and lends such funds, at a spread determined by the Brazilian government, to targeted sectors of the economy.
+Itaú also acts as a financial agent in borrowing funds from BNDES and FINAME, and lending such funds at a spread determined by the Brazilian government to targeted sectors of the economy.
 These borrowings are primarily in the form of credit lines that are directed by government agencies to specific sectors targeted for economic development through private banks.
-As of December 31, 2013, Itaú participated as on-lender in BNDES-financed and Finame transactions valued at approximately R\$43 billion.
+As of December 31, 2014, Itaú participated as on-lender in BNDES-financed and Finame transactions valued at approximately R\$45.2 billion.

-Itaú also obtains U.S. dollar-denominated lines of credit from certain of its affiliates to provide trade finance funding for Brazilian companies.
-As of December 31, 2012, Itaú's total import and export funding was approximately R\$33.6 billion.
+Itaú obtains U.S. dollar-denominated lines of credit from certain of its affiliates to provide trade finance funding for Brazilian companies.
+As of December 31, 2014, Itaú's total import and export funding was approximately R\$43.4 billion.

 In addition, Itaú obtains foreign currency funds from the issuance of securities in the international capital markets, either by borrowing privately or by issuing debt securities generally to on-lend these funds in Brazil to Brazilian companies and financial institutions.
 These on-lending transactions are usually denominated in Reais and are indexed to the U.S. dollar.
-As of December 31, 2013, Itaú had approximately R\$15.5 billion outstanding of structured and financial transactions.
+As of December 31, 2014, Itaú had approximately R\$15.4 billion outstanding of structured and financial transactions.
 Itaú's international operations represent additional funding vehicles for Itaú, by issuing securities and establishing programs for the issuance of several financial instruments.

 Itaú also generates funds for its operations through the resale to its customers of securities issued by Itaú and previously held in treasury.
 Itaú's customers have the right to sell these securities back to Itaú at their option before the maturity date.
 Itaú pays interest on these securities funds at variable rates based on the Interbank Deposit Certificate rate.
-As of December 31, 2013, total funding under this financial product amounted to R\$266.6 billion.
+As of December 31, 2014, total funding under this financial product amounted to R\$288.7 billion.